RyanGormican/Portfolio/README.md

 # Portfolio
-A web collection of current and upcoming project links for viewing and for seeing
+A web collection of current and upcoming project links for viewing and for seeing.